What We Believe

 Isaiah 9:6; Matthew 1:22, 23; John 10:15-16; John 14: 7-11; Acts 1:9-11; Romans 1:3,4; I Corinthians 15:3,4; I Timothy 6:14,15; Hebrews 4: 14,15

-About the Holy Spirit
+The Holy Spirit

 The Holy Spirit is co-equal and one with the Father and the Son of God.
 He is present in the world to make people aware of their need for Jesus Christ.
 He transforms and lives in every Christian from the moment of salvation.
 He provides the Christian with power for living, understanding of spiritual truth, guidance in doing what is right and being a witness for Jesus.
 He gives every believer spiritual gifts which are to be used in ministry as He wills.
 There is a “baptism” of the Holy Spirit that takes place after salvation.
 As Christians we seek to continually be filled with the Holy Spirit and to live under His control daily in order to bear the fruit of the Spirit.